-The prospectus was revised on 1 November 2007 and the term sheet was revised on 26 July 2012.
-These revisions are approved by the Central Bank of UAE.
+The applicable prospectus was revised on 1 November 2007 and the term sheet was revised on 26 July 2012.
+These revisions were approved by the Central Bank of the UAE.
 The revised prospectus and term sheet are available upon request from the Fund Manager's registered office at P.O.
 Box 4, Abu Dhabi, United Arab Emirates.